 Your kitchen sink will typically be about 18 to 22 inches in width and around 30 to 35 inches long.
 The basin should be about 20 to 24 inches deep.
 This should be enough to fit most kitchens.
-The individual basins, if you have multiple ones, should be of around the same size or with one that is a little larger than the other.

 Added Features to Find

 There are a few additional features worth taking a look at when it comes to getting a quality kitchen sink ready in your home: